-If the TOID exists the software needs to compare the version number in the existing holding against the version number in the COU.
-The version number in the COU should be higher than the existing holding.
-In this case the software needs to take out the existing version of the feature and replace it with the version in the COU.
-If, on the other hand, the COU version is lower the COU version should be ignored.
+If the TOID already exists in the holding, the software needs to compare the version number in the existing holding against the version number in the COU.
+The version number in the COU should be higher than in the existing holding.
+In this case, the software needs to take out the existing version of the feature and replace it with the version in the COU.
+If, on the other hand, the COU version is lower then the COU version should be ignored.